c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

    *Collision between IRQ Raster and IRQ Timer in NTSC.
 Which one runs first?*

-It is possible that the edge will not open at any time because the interruption of the sid is executed just when you had to call the raster interrupt.
-In the animation above the white bar that "low" shows when running the IRQ Timer and its duration.
-The little bar below shows the Raster IRQ.
-As you can see, sometimes they "collide" and you do not know which one is executed.
+It is possible that the border will not open at any time because the interruption of the sid is executed just when you had to call the raster interrupt.
+In the above animation, the white that moves down shows the IRQ Timer and its duration.
+The bar at the bottom shows the Raster IRQ.
+As you can see, sometimes they "collide" and it is possible that one interrupt gets skipped, or delayed.
+And we don't want that for the Raster IRQ, since the border might not get open generating a ugly flicker in the effect.

 NMI Interrupts
 --------------

-One way to make the border always open is to use the NMI interrupt (Non-Maskable Interrupt) to trigger the edge code.
-The NMI interrupt has priority over other interruptions.
-If the Raster interrupt is Is running when the NMI has to be executed, the NMI Interrupt interrupts the Raster interrupt.
+One way to always open the  border is to use a NMI interrupt (Non-Maskable Interrupt) to trigger the border code.
+The NMI interrupt has priority over other interrupts.
+If the Raster interrupt is running when the NMI has to be executed, the NMI Interrupt interrupts the Raster interrupt.
 But no one can interrupt an NMI interrupt.